gabrieloureiro/weather-builder/README.md

 ## Getting Started

-If you do not want to run the project in the development environment, you can access it at [DEMO](https:/weather-builder.vercel.app/).
+If you do not want to run the project in the development environment, you can access it at [DEMO](https://weather-builder.vercel.app/).

+## Please don't forget to accept the application access your location.

 ### Prerequisites